 I cannot contain my excitement any longer.
 For several weeks I have been in the possession of an advance copy of my new cookbook Homegrown Kitchen – Everyday Recipes for Eating Well, and I can’t wait any longer to share it with you all.
 I can honestly say I am incredibly proud of this book and all that it contains within the pages.
 Almost daily I find myself cooking from it (although I know many of the recipes by heart), and to have my very own cookbook sitting open on the kitchen bench is such a buzz!
 Each time I flick through the pages I get butterflies from seeing it in real life, and I suspect that feeling will continue for quite some time yet.

-Homegrown Kitchen will be officially launched and available in retail stores around New Zealand from the first week of April 2017.
+Homegrown Kitchen will be officially launched and available in retail stores around New Zealand from the Monday 10th April 2017.
 Today I wanted to give you a little sneak peek into the 316 pages and let you know I now have pre-orders available – many of you have been asking!
 Closer to the release date I will share more in-depth details of the book contents and recipes, and for those in Nelson I will have a book signing event early April (date to be confirmed).
 I will personally sign every book ordered (please include a special note if required), and the first 100 orders will receive an organic cotton cheesecloth* as a small thank-you gift for supporting my work and passion (the cloth will come in handy for some of the recipes in the book!). *UPDATE: this gift has now finished, the cheesecloth’s were all snapped up within hours!

 I am so thrilled to finally share this book with you, I sincerely hope you will love it and refer to it often.
 It feels like a big leap to reveal the book after 2 1/2 years of writing, photographing and production.
 And I can not wait for you to see it in real life.
 It is far more than just a recipe book, but a book full with the knowledge I have gained from 18 years studying, researching, cooking and teaching others how to eat well.
 I poured my heart and soul into this baby (I suppose it is my 3rd child in a way!) and I hope it shines through in every page.
 Please help me spread the word and share this with your family and friends, arohanui xx